Northern lights may be visible across parts of the US this weekend. Why are they so active right now? - KESQ

 Increased solar activity causes auroras that dance around Earth’s poles, known as the northern lights, or aurora borealis, and southern lights, or aurora australis.
 When the energized particles from coronal mass ejections reach Earth’s magnetic field, they interact with gases in the atmosphere to create different colored light in the sky.

-Scientists observed at least five coronal mass ejections, or large clouds of ionized gas called plasma and magnetic fields that erupt from the sun’s outer atmosphere, releasing from the sun in the direction of Earth.
-These significant outburts are expected to arrive as early as midday Friday and continue through Sunday.
+Scientists also observed at least seven coronal mass ejections, or large clouds of ionized gas called plasma and magnetic fields that erupt from the sun’s outer atmosphere, releasing from the sun in the direction of Earth.
+These significant outbursts are expected to continue through Sunday.

+The center’s space weather scale covers three categories: solar flares that cause high-frequency radio blackouts, geomagnetic storms and solar radiation storms.

+The current solar activity is capable of producing a solar radiation storm, according to Shawn Dahl, the service coordinator for the Space Weather Prediction Center.

+“That’s the very low end of our scale,” Dahl said.
+“It does mean things to some rocket launch operations and satellite operators.
+But at this point in time, it’s nothing that can’t be handled as far as we understand it.
+The potential for stronger events of course does exist and we’ll see if any materialize.”

-The peak of the geomagnetic storm activity for Earth will be between 2 a.m. and 5 a.m.
-ET on Saturday, according to the center’s forecast.
+The peak of the geomagnetic storm activity for Earth could occur between 2 a.m. and 5 a.m.
+ET on Saturday, the center has forecasted.

 Geomagnetic storms driven by the sun in recent months have caused auroras to be visible in places where they are rarely seen, including as far south as New Mexico, Missouri, North Carolina and California in the United States, and the southeast of England and other parts of the United Kingdom.